-- Daily hospitalization resulting from accident and illness
+- Daily hospitalization resulting from accidents and illness

-Group life, accident and health insurance is taxable.
+Group life, accident, and health insurance are taxable.

-Stipends for massage is common as is ‘all you can move’ sport cards, and wellness programs.
-There are no advantages on taxation (taxed as a salary) so these benefits are not very popular anymore.
+Stipends for massage are common, as are ‘all you can move’ sports cards and wellness programs.
+These perks are taxed as salary, making them not very popular anymore.

 This information about mandatory and supplemental employee benefits in Hungary comes from Asinta’s Central and Eastern European Partner, the GrECo Group.